COD3BENDER/BNTA_LAB_w6d3_Airline/README.md

 - Add functionality to filter flights by destination
 - Prevent a passenger being booked on a flight which is full
-- If you aren't already doing so, refactor the `departureDate` and `departureTime` properties to use one of the available datatypes for handling dates and times.
+- If you aren't already doing so, refactor the `departureDate` and `departureTime` properties to use one of the available datatypes for handling dates and times. **_— need to do_**
-- Return `ResponseEntity` objects with appropriate status codes if the user attempts an invalid action, eg. return a `400` error if filtering by a destination which doesn't exist
+- Return `ResponseEntity` objects with appropriate status codes if the user attempts an invalid action, eg. return a `400` error if filtering by a destination which doesn't exist **_- need to do_**